Truva

 The digital bank rates landscape in 2026 is clearer than ever:

-1. Maya pays highest for flexibility — 12% gross, 9.6% after tax.
-Best if you need to withdraw anytime.
+1. Maya pays highest for flexibility - 12% advertised, if you meet the conditions.

 4. Rates dropped in early 2026 - old articles show stale numbers; this table is updated weekly.